 How to Tell Whether the Assets of a Spendthrift Trust Are Safe From Creditors

 At the time that an estate plan is created, many choices must be made.
 There are countless types of trusts that might be useful depending on the unique facts and circumstances surrounding the creator’s estate.
 One such example is a spendthrift trust.
-This type of trust is often used when a person has concerns over creditors of the beneficiaries of the trust attempting to stake a claim to the assets.
+This type of trust is used when there are concerns over creditors attempting to stake a claim to the assets.

 Spendthrift Trusts and the Obligations of a Trustee